 Tristan practices in regulatory and quasi-criminal law, employment and industrial relations law, inquests and tribunals.

-Tristan specialises in workplace / occupational health and safety and other regulatory prosecutions, as well as employment law matters with a particular focus on discrimination, general protections, unfair dismissal and civil penalty proceedings.
+Tristan specialises in workplace / occupational health and safety and other regulatory prosecutions, as well as employment law matters with a particular focus on statutory entitlement claims, discrimination, general protections, unfair dismissal and civil penalty proceedings.

-Tristan has worked extensively on subject matter including workplace psychosocial hazards, complex major construction and other high-risk industry hazards, risks arising out of the use, storage, handling and transport of dangerous goods, and the intersection of workplace safety law and environmental protection.
+Tristan acts in matters in an extensive range of subject areas, including workplace psychosocial hazards, complex major construction and other high-risk industry hazards, risks arising out of the use, storage, handling and transport of dangerous goods, and the intersection of workplace safety law and environmental protection.

 Additionally, Tristan has considerable experience in the application of workplace safety law to unconventional workplace settings, such as professional sporting codes, amateur motorsport, government and political bodies.
 Tristan also worked extensively on the development and implementation of Victoria’s workplace manslaughter laws.

-Tristan is reading with Robert O’Neill and his Senior Mentor was Judge Andrew Palmer SC.
+Tristan read with Robert O’Neill and his Senior Mentor was Judge Andrew Palmer SC.